 NSARs are a dime a dozen.
 A new drug should actually be better than the previous, cheaper versions, but the company wasn’t interested in a comparative study.
 Those responsible already knew that their drug wasn’t better, only more expensive.

-The principle investigator divided the patients with ankle distortions into two groups.
+The principal investigator divided the patients with ankle distortions into two groups.
 One group received crutches and the other did not (mobilization).
 The swelling (edema) disappeared more quickly in the patients who were mobilized.
 Naproxen had no impact.

 As NSARs have been shown to have a number of side effects on the stomach, heart, and kidneys, in many cases they could be replaced by less dangerous and perhaps cheaper pain relievers.